Validitron/k8s-acm-certificate-agent/README.md

     alb.ingress.kubernetes.io/certificate-arn: ''
 ```

-If you do want to explicitly assign an SSL certificate to an ALB Ingress (networking.k8s.io/Ingress), add the following annotation to its definition:
+If you want to *explicitly* assign an SSL certificate to an ALB Ingress (networking.k8s.io/Ingress), add the following annotation to its definition:

 `acm-certificate-agent.validitron.io/enabled: 'true'`